elugens/hello-javascript/docs/the-javascript-language/promises-async-await.md/promise-basics.md

 Source: <https://javascript.info/promise-basics#finally>

-**Question: What are the benefits promises over callbacks in JavaScript?**
+### What are the benefits promises over callbacks in JavaScript?

 **Interview Answer:** Promises allow us to do things in the natural order.
 We can call .then on a Promise as many times as we want.
 Each time, we are adding a new subscribing function, to the “subscription list” it returns a new promise.
 This allows us to chain our promises without limitations of a callback.
 We can immediately see a few benefits over the callback-based pattern.
 So, promises give us better code flow and flexibility.